RealFlow/Swift-CheatSheet/README.md

 ### Overview

   * Add new functionality to existing class, structure or enumeration type
+  * Extensions can add new functionality, but can not override existing functionality
   * Extend types for which you do not have access to the original source code (retroactive modelling)
   * Extension similar to categories in Obj-C, except it does not have names.
   * Extensions in Swift can:
-    * Add computed properties and computed static properties
+    * Define computed properties and computed static properties.
+Cannot define stored properties or add property observers to existing properties
     * Define instance and type methods
-    * Provide new inits
+    * Define convenience initialisers but they cannot add new designated initialisers or deinitializers
     * Define subscripts
     * Define and use new nested types
     * Make an existing type conform to a protocol
-  * Note
-    * Extensions can add new functionality, but can not override existing functionality

 ### Extension Syntax

 ```swift